idaholab/moose/modules/geochemistry/doc/content/modules/geochemistry/geochemistry_database_reader.md

 The user specifies the filename and the `reader` parses the file checking for errors, recording the standard temperatures, interpolation type, the steam-saturation curve information and the coefficients required for computing activity.
 The following lists are built.

 - A list of the elements
-- A list of all basis species, which includes the species called "basis species" in the database, as well as all sorbing sites (if any) and redox pairs (if any).
-All information such as their name, charge, ion size, elemental decomposition and mole weight is recorded.
+- A list of all basis components, which includes:

+  - the species called "basis species" in the database, and
+  - all sorbing sites (if any) and
+  - all redox pairs (if any).

 - A list of all secondary species, including the free electron.
 - A list of all minerals.
 - A list of all gases.